UT-GlobalSeismology/anisotime/README.md

 3. Launch ANISOtime:<br>
     - Windows users: click on the icon.
 (We are still waiting for our "code signing certificate," so you will get a warning message that the software is unverified.
 Please don’t worry, and authorize your machine to launch the programs.
 Sorry for this inconvenience.)<br>
     - maxOS/Unix/Linux users: in the terminal app, type ```./anisotime```.
-4. If you need more information download the User Guide from this page, or read it through the Help tab in ANISOtime after you launch it.
+4. If you need more information download the [User Guide](https://github.com/UT-GlobalSeismology/anisotime/blob/master/user_guide.pdf), or read it through the Help tab in ANISOtime after you launch it.

 # CONTACT US